axelvestberg/klubbladan-react/README.md

 # React + Node.js boilerplate

+This repository is intended to be used as a base for new projects.

 # Setup

 To set up and start the project you need to run 3 commands from the project root.